You Don’t Beat the River

 “You want me get tickets?”
 Charley asked, incredulous at the next instruction.

 “Don’t worry.
 I’ll pay the fines.
 Nothing big.
 Speeding.
-Couple of parking violations in Flagstaff or Prescott, enough to show it’s your car.
+A couple of parking violations in Flagstaff or Prescott, enough to show it’s your car.

 The trip had to be booked.
 Then calling Charley with the dates.
 That was one of the most difficult tasks.